 What Is the State Insect of Pennsylvania?
-How Was It Decided?
+Facts, Symbolism, & FAQ

 There are 48 states that have an official insect, with only Iowa and Michigan choosing not to name one.
 In most states, the state insect holds some kind of connection to the state, and in Pennsylvania, it’s no different.
 The Pennsylvania General Assembly named the firefly the state insect in 1974, but what kind of connection does the firefly have to Pennsylvania?

 We’ll answer that for you here before diving into everything else you could want to know about the state insect of Pennsylvania and why they picked the firefly in the first place!